JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-das-iot-und-wofür-wird-es-benötigt-mit-praxisbeispiel.md

 Often at least 3.7 V - 5 V is required - so normal batteries would be possible, but here you have to make sure that sufficient mAh are available so that the batteries do not have to be replaced every second day.
-Anyone who deals with the power supply will quickly realise that this is often the bottleneck.
+Anyone who deals with the power supply will quickly realize that this is often a bottleneck.

-The centrepiece is, of course, the right microcontroller.
+The centerpiece is, of course, the right microcontroller.
 The Arduino platform is recommended for beginners.
 This offers its own IDE with which we can transfer the programming code directly to the microcontroller and debug it.
 Arduino offers many instructions and various boards for different applications.